Federal government of the United Arab Emirates: Prime Minister and Cabinet of the UAE

 The prime minister is the head of government and leads the Cabinet.
 The Cabinet interprets federal law and issues resolutions to federal ministries and agencies on how to enforce the laws.
 The federal government has 52 federal ministries and bodies under its supervision, who have varying jurisdiction based on agreements with local governments; federal bodies such as Emirates Post, and the Telecommunications Regulatory Authority have national jurisdiction.

 Local governments

 The Constitution allows each emirate major autonomy on various aspects of local governance, and the right to request the federal government to manage some of those areas of autonomy.
 Each emirate interprets federal law independently and has the right to issue its own guidelines and laws, and thus laws and procedures can differ greatly between various local governments.
 Each local government has its own ruler, and executive council which manages the day-to-day affairs of the emirate.

-Jurisdiction and scope of local governments vary widely between emirates, with the emirates of Dubai and Abu Dhabi maintaining independent energy, education, judicial, and religious affairs departments, while others, such as the Emirate of Ajman maintaining only municipal and economic policy affairs, with other aspects such as energy and water management, religious affairs, and health delegated to the federal government.
+Jurisdiction and scope of local governments vary widely between emirates, with the emirates of Dubai and Abu Dhabi maintaining independent energy, judicial, and religious affairs departments, while others, such as the Emirate of Umm Al Quwain maintaining only municipal and economic policy affairs, with other aspects such as energy, water management, religious affairs, and health are delegated to the federal government.